RetroDECK/ES-DE/THEMES-DEV.md

     - Valid values are `contain`, `fill` or `cover`
     - Default is `contain`
 * `imageInterpolation` - type: STRING
-    - Interpolation method to use when scaling up images.
+    - Interpolation method to use when scaling images.
 Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
+This property has limited effect on scalable vector graphics (SVG) images.
     - Valid values are `nearest` or `linear`
     - Default is `linear`
 * `imageRelativeScale` - type: FLOAT.